 Mianto: Taipei’s Top Restaurant for International Vegan Cuisine

-living in Taipei, there’s probably no better place in Asia for vegan food.
-I was not only quick to discover a huge community of vegans in the city, but also the sheer range of options that are quite impressive, from cheap Taiwanese style soups to higher end dining, and everything else in between.
+Living in Taipei, there’s probably no better place in Asia for vegan food.
+I was not only quick to discover a huge community of vegans in the city, but also the sheer range of options that are quite impressive.
+Taipei is home cheap Taiwanese style soups to higher end vegetarian dining, and everything else in between.

 As a group of us were first timers to veganism, we searched around the web to find popular and foreign friendly vegan restaurants to make good impressions on our first experiences.
 Located around the corner from the Dongmen MRT Station, we found Mianto, Taipei’s top restaurant for international cuisine.

-We visited in February and instantly felt warmed by the cosy interior and glowing Christmas decorations which most of Taiwan keep up throughout the winter.
-The restaurant is a little on the small side, but in some ways it added to the interesting and comfortable atmosphere.
+We visited in February, and instantly felt warmed by the cosy interior and glowing Christmas decorations which most of Taiwan keep up throughout the winter.
+The restaurant is a little on the small side, but in some ways it adds to the interesting and comfortable atmosphere.

-Our immediate impressions were how authentic the place is.
-We even met the owner, A friendly South African expat called Michel as she came over to take our order.
+Our immediate impressions were how authentic and friendly the place is.
+We even met the owner, a friendly South African expat called Michel who came over to take our order.
 She was enthusiastic enough to have a little chat with us about the place, the food options and her experiences running the vegan restaurant in Taipei.

-It’s not hard to see how Mianto has achieved a lot of popularity online as it quickly became a go-to spot for expatriates who are craving the tastes from home and abroad, which are often very difficult to find with no animal products in Taiwan.
+It’s not hard to see how Mianto has achieved a lot of popularity online.
+It had quickly became a go-to spot for expatriates who craved the tastes from home which are often very difficult to find without animal products in Taiwan.
 They use fresh, healthy ingredients, some of which are organic, making it a great place to go for a delicious, healthy meals for locals and foreigners alike.

 So here’s what we ordered

 Mianto’s Soup of the Day – Price: $80NT